 Increased risks of medical tourism and surgery performed with unknown surgeons highlights the heightened risks.
-Our Patient Care Advisors regularly receive calls from desperate patients who want revision surgery – but some things simply can’t be fixed.
+Our Patient Care Coordinators regularly receive calls from desperate patients who want revision surgery – but some things simply can’t be fixed.

 Obesity: Weight Loss Surgery Saves Patient’s Lives

 - Without some form of change to their condition, such as via Bariatric surgery, a person suffering ongoing Obesity has a high risk of developing numerous chronic diseases that can lead to disability and an early death.

 Skin Folds: Body Contouring After Weight Loss to Reduce Redundant Skin Folds that are causing problems and social discomfort

-After losing weight through lifestyle changes or dietary changes, formerly heavy patients often have skin laxity (extra folds of loose skin).
+- After losing weight through lifestyle changes or dietary changes, formerly heavy patients often have skin laxity (extra folds of loose skin).

 - So despite losing weight, the over-stretched skin that remains can still impinge on their ability to participate in cardiovascular exercises and to stay fit after losing weight after getting a Gastric Sleeve, Gastric Bypass, Lapband or Gastric Balloon procedure.

 Large Breasts Causing Neck Pain and Back Pain: Breast Reduction Surgery can reduce physical pain and chronic skin conditions

 - Social, psychological and physical well being are all readily improved for most patients who choose Breast Reduction Surgery with a good Surgeon (it’s a highly complex procedure so you really want to get it right the first time).

 Diastasis Recti (Separated, damaged Abdominal Muscles after pregnancy), Hernias and Skin Folds

 - For some women, depression about their changed bodies leads to diminished quality of life; whereas the right surgery at the right time, with a caring Plastic Surgeon, can make a major difference for them in numerous areas of their lives.
 Read our blogs about Diastasis Recti or the Abdominoplasty (Tummy Tuck) pages can provide information.

 - Nose reshaping surgery is very complex, however, and can be costly to get a good Surgeon who can provide a satisfying surgical outcome.
 (Revision requests after Rhinoplasty are common, unfortunately, and many less experienced Surgeons can get this Surgery extremely wrong).

 Eyelid Surgery to rectify Vision Impairment Caused by the sagging position of the ageing or injury-impacted eyelid

 - When seeing clearly out of your eyes is made difficult due to sagging eyelid skin that covers some of your pupils, you may be eligible for a minor Medicare rebate on an Eyelid lift procedure (Blepharoplasty) (or a Health Fund rebate if you have private coverage).

 Male Breast Reduction for Gynaecomastia

-For further information on the plastic surgery procedures listed above, send an enquiry form below or phone us during clinic hours on (03) 8849 1444 to speak with a caring, empathetic Patient Care Advisor.
+For further information on the plastic surgery procedures listed above, send an enquiry form below or phone us during clinic hours on (03) 8849 1444 to speak with a caring, empathetic Patient Care Coordinator.